opentok/opentok-ios-sdk-samples-swift/Media-Transformers/README.md

 simply open Terminal, navigate to the root directory of the project and run: `pod install`.

-The Video-Transformers app is a very simple application meant to get a new developer started using the OpenTok iOS SDK.
+The Media-Transformers app is a very simple application meant to get a new developer started using the OpenTok iOS SDK.